 Stories I won't read:

-The most interesting villains are Darth Vader, Captain Hook, and Smaug.
+The most interesting villains are Darth Vader, Captain Hook, Smaug, and Sarah Kerrigan (from StarCraft).

 If I had three wishes, I would wish (1) that I could fly, (2) that I could talk as well as I write, and (3) that there was no such thing as Alzheimer's syndrome.